Nuan8/Docs/en/index.md

 Revolution is MODX's flagship CMS and application framework, lovingly called "Revo".
 If you're new to MODX, start here.

+Revo delivers lightning-fast page loads on the front end, while keeping a secure backend, by separating many common website functions into Extras (below), and outside of the Revo core.
+Functionality can also be achieved with php, python or other common languages, often in the form of [Snippets](https://docs.modx.com/revolution/2.x/developing-in-modx/basic-development/snippets).
+A general rule of thumb is never hack the core, so that nothing gets over-written during an update.

 ### Quick Links

 - [Video Quick-Start Series](building-sites/integrating-templates/video-quick-start)